 Mr. Johnson joined the Brighton Musical Theater Creative Team in 2012.
 He has conducted the orchestra and prepared the chorus for each of the past 11 shows.
-He is proud to share recognition for “Excellence in Music Direction” with the 2023 BMT team for “Guys and Dolls”, presented by the Sutton Foster Ovation Awards.
+He is proud to share recognition for “Excellence in Music Direction” with the 2023 BMT team for Guys and Dolls, presented by the Sutton Foster Awards.
 Phil has conducted Brighton High School choirs at Michigan Youth Arts Festival/All State Festival multiple times.
 He is a 3-time State Honors Choir Director.
-Mr. Johnson received nominations for the 2019 and 2022 Teacher of the Year through the Michigan School Vocal Music Association.
-He sings baritone with the professional a Cappella group, TBD a Cappella, whose debut album “The Answer’s 42” won the 2021 Contemporary a Cappella Recording Award for “Best Post-Collegiate Album”.
-He and his wife, Dianne, have three children; Ethan, Maxwell and Adeline who enjoy traveling in their RV.
-The children will begin auditioning for the Brighton Musical casts in 2025, 2028, and 2031 respectively!
-Mr. Johnson would like to thank the cast, crew, orchestra, parent volunteers, and creative team for being “All In This Together”!
+Mr. Johnson received nominations for the 2019, 2022 and 2025 Teacher of the Year through the Michigan School Vocal Music Association.
+He and his wife, Dianne, have three children, Ethan, Maxwell and Adeline, who enjoy family trips in their RV.
+Ethan is a member of the chorus of Anastasia, right on schedule.
+Adeline is overachieving and playing “Little Anastasia” a few years earlier than expected.
+When not making music in the BCPA, PJ coaches Max’s 6th grade flag football team.
+Mr. Johnson would like to thank the cast, crew, orchestra, parent volunteers, and creative team for taking us from Russia to Paris!
+Always remember: it’s never too late to come home!

 Michelle Holowicki